 I did a recap of my visit to the amazing Nike Art Gallery here.

 So 1 of my goals for this year was to get people who love travelling to come talk about their experiences giving birth to “The Arinrinajo Project“.
-Once a month, I would be interviewing the “Ajalas” (we often refer to people who enjoy travelling as Ajalas) to hear about their experiences on The Arinrinajo Project.
+Every other month, I would be interviewing the “Ajalas” (we often refer to people who enjoy travelling as Ajalas) to hear about their experiences on The Arinrinajo Project.
 I hope this series inspires you to explore within and outside Nigeria.
 Having a bucket list is a fun and a great way to see more places, I encourage you to create one for yourself (You can add a bucket list app e.g. : Google Keep, Trello, Pinterest)

 Thanks to Damola of Irinajo_NG, I found Andrew Fleming via the hashtag #VistNGSoon.
 I noticed that any time I posted pictures from my travels within Nigeria, Andrew would tag them with #VisitNGSoon.
 When I started working on this project, I knew Andrew was the perfect person to kick it off.